 What about boat handling like coming back to the dock or setting the anchor?

 Will your professional yacht broker handle this coaching or hire a captain you’ve never met to show you the ropes?

-Can they provide tips on cleaning routines and maintenance products?
+Can he/she provide tips on cleaning routines and maintenance products?

 Does he/she have the knowledge to help you source spare parts and provide special tool recommendations?

-What hands on experience does your broker have on trawlers in general and on the particular model you are interested in specifically?
+What hands on experience does your broker have on trawlers in general and on the particular model you are interested in?

-Just as you should develop a “wish list” spread sheet for the features and equipment you want to see in your trawler you should seriously consider a similar list to help you find a broker who will provide you the type of experience you deserve – both in the actual experience of purchasing a trawler and in enjoying it after you have completed the sale.
+Just as you should develop a “wish list” spread sheet for the features and equipment you want to see in your trawler you should seriously consider a similar list to help you find a broker.
+Your broker should provide the type of experience you deserve – both in purchasing a trawler and in enjoying it after you have completed the sale.

-*Some insurance providers will not approve you to operate your boat until after you have been checked out by a licensed captain and show your proficiency in systems management, navigation and good boat handling skills.
+*Some insurance providers will not approve you to operate your boat until after you have been checked out by a licensed captain and shown your proficiency in systems management, navigation, and good boat handling skills.